 Lorraine pursued and enjoyed acting roles in Texas-based films and commercials for over a decade until her attention returned to singing, after a chance visit to a theme park recording studio with her father.
 It was there that Lorraine's undeniable love for singing was reignited and grew like never before!
 A few years later, remembering her childhood dreams of a music career, Lorraine met with a Nashville music producer who agreed to assist in her endeavors; however, shortly after, her father suffered a massive heart attack, and later received a heart transplant.
 As Lorraine's focus was on her family during this time, she let her professional music pursuit pass but continued singing at home with her father, her passion for singing, growing all the while.

-In 2012, as her father’s health began to decline again, he encouraged Lorraine to accept an invitation (as he, himself, had done before) to sit-in with cousin, Chip Sneed, and his band, Chip Sneed and Friends, at Ross’ Old Austin Café in Austin, Texas.
+In 2012, as her father’s health began to decline again, he encouraged Lorraine to accept an invitation (as he, himself, had done before) to sit-in with cousin, Chip Sneed, and his band, Chip Sneed and Friends, at Ross’ Old Austin Café (a beloved Austin, Texas favorite for great food and live music from 1994-2019).
 Because Lorraine's only exposure to singing had been at home with her father, he wanted her to experience the excitement of singing with (and entertaining) others, hoping she would enjoy it and would continue singing (even after his passing).
 Lorraine tried it...and she loved it!